NIPOSoftwareBV/Nfield-SDK/Examples/WindowsFormsApplication/readme.md

 Nfield only supports scopes based on the Nield Public API application ID.
 The name as presented in the permissions UI in the Azure portal cannot not be used.

 Now after launching the application and logging in for the first time the user is asked to consent giving access to the application.
-For the sample application the screen will looks as following.
+For the sample application the screen will look like this:

 ![Consent](./images/Consent.png)